How to Write an Effective Scholarship Motivation Letter

 To write an effective scholarship motivation letter, craft a discourse that makes sense and turn your lack of experience in the field into an asset.

-You can also use Grammarly, a free grammar checker tool that checks your spelling, punctuation, subject-verb agreement, and use of articles and prepositions.
-What's more, you can use it in just any kind of writing.
+I also highly recommend Grammarly, a free grammar checker tool that provides critical grammar and spelling checks.
+You can use it in just any kind of writing.
 I currently use it for proofreading important emails, blog posts, and academic articles.
+The free version prompts you whenever it spots critical grammar and spelling errors, which is always helpful after long hours doing deep mental work.

 You can download and start using Grammarly FOR FREE here: